Today's number

 This paper presents three approaches to solve the problem of improving sentiment classification for dynamically updating text collections.
 The paper describes three methods essentially differing from each other.
 In this case the supervised machine learning and unsupervised machine learning were applied for sentiment classification.
 The results of methods along with cases, which method is most applicable are shown in the paper.
 All the experiments were set and the results were obtained on sufficiently representative text collections.

-A closed information system is an information system such that its environment does not change it, and there is an information transfer from it to its environment and from its environment to it.
-In this paper two formalisms (information query systems and conceptual configuration systems) for abstract unified modelling of the artifacts (concept sketches and models) of the conceptual design of closed information systems, early phase of information systems design process, are proposed.
+models) of the conceptual design of closed information systems, early phase of information systems design process, are proposed.
 Information query systems defines the abstract unified information model for the artifacts, based on such general concepts as state, information query and answer.
 Conceptual configuration systems are a formalism for conceptual modelling of information query systems.
 They defines the abstract unified conceptual model for the artifacts.
 The basic definitions of the theory of conceptual configuration systems are given.
 These systems were demonstrated to allow to model both typical and new kinds of ontological elements.
 The classification of ontological elements based on such systems is described.
 A language of conceptual configuration systems is defined.

 In the paper we describe a verification method for families of distributed systems generated by context-sensitive network grammar of a special kind.
 The method is based on model checking technique and abstraction.
 A representative model depends on a specification grammar for family of systems.
 This model simulates a behavior of the systems in such a way that properties which hold for the representative model are satisfied for all these systems.
 We show using this method for verification of some properties of multiagent system for resolution of context-dependent ambiguities in ontology population.